For decades now, many business leaders and managers have been espousing the benefits of having an open-door policy in the workplace.

 - What do you need to do to encourage others to speak freely?

-As Mr. Phillips has observed in his TEDx Talk, only active encouragement can prompt employees to speak up.
+As Barry Phillips observed in his TEDx Talk, only active encouragement can prompt employees to speak up.

 He believes now is the right moment to make a change, as many businesses go remote: